menchelab/CartoGRAPHs/README.md

 ## **ABOUT CARTOGRAPHS**

-CartoGRAPHs is a python package to generate two- and three-dimensional layouts of networks using python.
+CartoGRAPHs is a python package to generate two- and three-dimensional layouts of networks.
-Here you will find jupyter notebooks to use our method of visualizing different network characteristics using feature modulation and dimensionality reduction techniques.
+Here you will find Jupyter Notebooks to use our method of visualizing different network characteristics based on feature modulation and dimensionality reduction.

 To get a first glance on the framework, we provide a Quickstarter Notebook with an examplary graph.
-Additionally one can dive deeper into real world networks, with our other Notebooks focusing on the Protein Protein Interaction Network.
+Additionally one can dive deeper into real world networks focusing on the Protein Protein Interaction Network.

 ---